MarioIannotta/Postfix-expression-evaluator/README.md

 # What is a postfix expression?
 tl;dr:
-Instead of write (3 + 4) * 5 you write 3 4 + 5 *.
+Instead of write `(3 + 4) * 5` you write `3 4 + 5 *`.

-From wikipedia: _"A **postfix expression** AKA **reverse polish expression** is a mathematical notation in which every operator follows all of its operands, in contrast to Polish notation (PN), which puts the operator before its operands."_
+From wikipedia: _"A postfix expression AKA reverse polish expression is a mathematical notation in which every operator follows all of its operands, in contrast to Polish notation (PN), which puts the operator before its operands."_
 [You can read more about it here here](https://en.wikipedia.org/wiki/Reverse_Polish_notation).

 # Why
-A postfix expression is easier to evaluate than a standard one because you haven't to consider parenthesis.
+An expression written in postfix notation is easier to evaluate than a standard one because you haven't to consider parenthesis.

 # How does the script works?
 For a given string rappresenting a postfix expression, the script will calculate